Vicenteguallpa/cookiecutterGuide/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;manage.py

 ## Prerequisites & Assumptions
-As mentioned before, this project utilizes the same directory and file names as in the tutorial.
+As mentioned before, this project utilizes the same directory and file names as the Django tutorial.
 You should already have Atom and docker installed.
-You should have your Docker daemon running, you can do this by simply opening the Docker Quickstart Terminal and waiting for the image of a whale to show up, it looks like this:
+You should have your Docker daemon running, you can do this by simply opening the Docker Quickstart Terminal and waiting for the image of a whale to show up; it looks like this:
 ```
 ##         .
                   ## ## ##        ==